Congratulations to all #CortlandBound Red Dragons!

 Deposits are not refundable beyond the deposit due date and they can be paid by mail or online.

 To pay your deposit online, log in to your myRedDragon account and select the Admissions tab at the top of the page.
 You will see a link in the middle of the page to submit your deposit.
 Visa, MasterCard, Discover and American Express are accepted.

 Join SUNY Cortland’s official Facebook group for the Class of 2027 and new transfer students.
 You’ll be prompted for your C-number, included on your acceptance letter, when requesting to join.

 Students can learn more or register online for current visit opportunities.

 Save the date for Accepted Student Open House, which is scheduled to take place Saturday, April 1.

 Several online resources also are available.

-Submit the FAFSA for need-based federal and college based grants, work-study and loans.
-If you file your FAFSA by March 1, you will receive priority for campus-based federal funding.
+The FAFSA process considers students for need-based federal and college-based grants, Work-Study and loans.
+Students who file their FAFSA by Feb.
+1 (or Dec.
+1 for spring semester enrollees) receive priority for campus-based federal funding.